 What you can do: If you suspect your senior is suffering from CCD, talk to your veterinarian about medications and strategies that can help your buddy relax at night.

-Many pet parents aren’t aware that their dogs are barking incessantly when home alone until a neighbor complains.
+Many pet parents aren’t aware that their dogs are barking incessantly when home alone until someone complains.
 Boredom, restlessness, fear, and separation anxiety are all common reasons for dogs to bark when alone, say experts at the AKC.
-Lack of exercise and socialization can contribute to problem behaviors, including inappropriate barking, writes veterinarian Debra Horwitz in a VCA Hospitals article.
+Lack of exercise and socialization can contribute to problem behaviors as well, including inappropriate barking, writes veterinarian Debra Horwitz in a VCA Hospitals article.
 Here are steps you can take to help your dog relax when alone.

-- Take your dog for a long walk before you leave for the day.
+- Take your beastie for a long walk before you leave for the day.

-- Provide a puzzle toy to entertain your dog.
+- Provide a puzzle toy to entertain her.

 - Hire a dog walker to take your dog out during the day.